cllaadd/mygameslist/docs/apis.md

 }
 ```

-Creating a new game saves the name and cover URL, and the other fields are added from the database cached from the IGDB API.These games can be added to game lists by a user.
+Creating a new game saves the name and cover URL, and the other fields are added from the database cached from the IGDB API.
+These games can be added to game lists by a user.

 ## Games List